dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T144: Love is unconditional and transcends gender.
+### T144: Love, regardless of gender, should be recognized.

 |Support|
 |---|